-Thomas Gibson Supporters Declare ‘#HotchSeesAll’: Hotch Understood The ‘Criminal Minds’ Vision [Opinion]
+Thomas Gibson Supporters Declare #HotchSeesAll: Hotch Understood The ‘Criminal Minds’ Vision [Opinion]

 “We were shooting a scene late one night when I went to Virgil and told him there was a line that I thought contradicted an earlier line.
 He said, ‘Sorry, it’s necessary, and I absolutely have to have it.'”

 Thomas Gibson was integral to Criminal Minds at least in the minds of many viewers.
 A recent Inquisitr article drew many comments from viewers expressing their disdain for what their favorite show Criminal Minds has become.
-Here are a few of their comments fans are making about Criminal Minds Season 12.
+Here are a few of the comments fans are making about Criminal Minds Season 12.

-Thomas Gibson as Hotch gave Criminal Minds stability and focus according to Robin McKee, who also mentions a bad turn in Spenser’s story arc.
-Spencer is portrayed by Mathew Gray Gubler, a masterful actor, and heartthrob, who according to this comment deserves a better story to act out.
+Thomas Gibson as Hotch gave Criminal Minds stability and focus, according to Robin McKee, who also mentions a bad turn in Spenser’s story arc.
+Spencer is portrayed by Mathew Gray Gubler, a masterful actor and heartthrob who, according to this comment, deserves a better story.

 “Was bad enough losing Shemar, but the character of Hotch gave the show stability and focus, then throw in this disgusting waste of Spencer’s character and I no longer watch the new episodes.
 Seasons 1 through 11 reruns will continue to be my go-to binge.
 Big mistake with Hotch and Spencer.
 We as viewers were so emotionally invested in both of them due to having the deepest and richest back stories.
 Such a sad thing for loyal fans to witness.”

-Thomas Gibson apparently flagged plot deviations and story line errors.
-That is what led to the disagreement that led to his termination.
+Thomas Gibson apparently flagged plot deviations and storyline errors.
+That is what led to the disagreement resulting in his termination.
 Perhaps Gibson is needed for more than just playing Aaron Hotchner?
 Fans are dissatisfied with the plot now as well as the absence of Hotch.

-On Criminal Minds‘ latest story arc, Matthew Gray Gubler’s character Dr. Spencer Reid has been framed for murder and is now in prison according to ASZ News.
-Spencer was also made to doubt his own sanity, this season since his mother has issues, and he had no memory of the night of the murder.
+In Criminal Minds’ latest story arc, Matthew Gray Gubler’s character, Dr. Spencer Reid, has been framed for murder and is now in prison, according to ASZ News.
+Spencer was also made to doubt his own sanity this season since his mother has issues and he had no memory of the night of the murder.
 It was a cruel trick, and fans didn’t care for the idea of Matthew Gray Gubler taking abuse in prison.

 Thomas Gibson’s Aaron Hotchner was a central figure in the plot of Criminal Minds, and fans say the overall plot suffers without having a strong central character as a leader.
 Further, the plot is suffering in other ways due to story arc problems.

-Criminal Minds ratings have suffered significantly since Thomas Gibson Left Criminal Minds as Sharron Phillips points out in her Inquisitr comments.
+Criminal Minds ratings have suffered significantly since Thomas Gibson left Criminal Minds, as Sharron Phillips points out in her Inquisitr comments.
 Shaaron Phillips, a huge Thomas Gibson fan, had this to say and more in the comments.

 “We all now know that Thomas is the reason CM’s been on for 12 seasons, and his presence is needed in order for CM’s ratings to get above the below average performance it’s now experiencing… [Thomas Gibson’s] fan base will follow him to any new venture just like we followed him from Chicago Hope to Dharma and Greg then to Criminal Minds.
 He is a valuable commodity in the industry with a ready-made audience.
 Any network would benefit tremendously from his presence.”